dwilliams414/mex-integration/README.md

 ## Example - Integrate to an XZ Plane Crossing in the CR3BP
 1. Create a new project in Visual Studio.
-2. Add property sheet to the project (see Installation Instructions)
+2. Add property sheet to the project (see Installation Instructions) specifying file extension (.mexw64), include directories, and library files
-3.
+3. Set build to release and configure Visual Studio to build to .dll.
+This can be done by navigating to the Solution Explorer, right clicking on your project name and then selecting properties.
+An example of how to do this is in the WindowsInstructions.md file.
+4. Right click on the Source Files folder in the Solution Exploerer and add a new source (.cpp) file.
+Copy the contents of src/

 # Pitfalls
 ## BOOST vs. MATLAB Error Tolerancing